BORDER to BOSTON TRAIL; NORTHERN SECTION:

 Directions:

 The Border to Boston Trail; Northern Section starts from the NH border and travels South and consists of the Eastern Marsh Trail in Salisbury and the Clipper City Rail Trail in Newburyport, which are part of the Coastal Trails Network .
-A gap exists South from the Georgetown Rail Trail in Georgetown and Boxford Rail Trail in Boxford where the trail is mostly still undeveloped.
+See; COASTAL TRAILS COALITION .
+A Gap exists South, along the Byfield Rail Trail in Byfield, Georgetown Rail Trail in Georgetown and Boxford Rail Trail in Boxford.
+These trails are mostly still undeveloped.
 They all follow the rail bed of the old Danvers & Georgetown RR which was chartered in 1851.
-In 1855 this line merged into the Newburyport RR and in 1860 it became part of the Boston & Maine RR/ Newburyport Branch.
+In 1855 this line merged into the Newburyport RR and in 1860 it became part of the Boston & Maine RR/Newburyport Branch.

 The Border to Boston Trail; Southern Section continues Southwest and consists of the Lynn Shore & Nahant Beach Reservation and traveling West, the Northern Strand Community Trail .